 How are prospective CASA volunteers screened?

 To be accepted into a training session, prospective volunteers must complete an in-person interview with CASA staff.
 They must also pass thorough background screening and reference checks.

 What does volunteer training look like?

-- The flex training consists of six weeks of 3 hours-a-week, in-classroom training plus five weeks of online training
+Volunteer training consists of six weeks of 3 hours-per-week of in-classroom training along with online work.

 Volunteer Requirements and Experience